lzim/mtl/blue/session09/s09_facilitator/mtl_session09_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_question.png" height = "50" width = "50" style = "display: inline-block"/>](#.) **Our Question.** *Briefly describe what your team wants to learn from this experiment.*

-### 6. Study the systems story on the model diagram section and team data, and decide together what change you want to experiment with, that might give you the desired result
+### 6. Study the systems story on the model diagram section and team data, and decide together what change you want to experiment with, that might give you the desired result.

 - To think further about what to test next and a hypothesis about the outcomes, minimize the Outputs and Text section so you can see both that and the model diagram.

-### 7. To create a new run building off of the previous one, revise the text in all the text boxes to reflect the experiment you want to do now
+### 7. To create a new run building off of the previous one, revise the text in all the text boxes to reflect the experiment you want to do now.

 - You can cut the text from the Our Decisions and move it to Our Question.
 Delete text in Our Findings.
 Now edit the team's question.
 It should clearly state a specific directional change in at least one variable over time.
 Ideally, the question will be framed as a comparison.
 For example, "As compared to Experiment 1 and the base case, could we increase/decrease ... over the next two years if we decide to..."